Building Innovation Hub Logo

 In addition to penalties for noncompliance at the end of the compliance cycle, an owner may be levied fines for violating reporting requirements or failure to meet deadlines during the compliance cycle.

-Additional information on Alternative Compliance Penalties and Civil Infractions can be found in Chapter 6 of the guidebook.
+Additional information on Alternative Compliance Payments and Civil Infractions can be found in Chapter 6 of the guidebook.

 Submitting documentation.
 The rules include a reference to an “Online BEPS Portal,” a web-based application created by DOEE for a building owner to submit required reporting and verification documents pertaining to BEPS.